erebelo/aws-docker/java-app/README.md

    `$ docker push rebelodocker/spring-security-jwt:v1.0`

-5. Create a new network:
+5. Use a network already created or create a new one:

    `$ docker network create erebelo_cluster`